Fake Martin Lewis ads

 Reclaim PPI/bank charges

 As you probably know, Martin and MSE have campaigned for years to help users reclaim mis-sold PPI.
 Although the deadline to reclaim has now passed, he would never have told you to pay for this service because you can get it for free – see Reclaim PPI for Free.
-Again, some of these companies used Martin's name and photo without his permission – don't go near them.
+Again, some companies used Martin's name and photo without his permission – don't go near them.

 Mortgage & insurance brokers